Abdul2/golang-keychain/README.md

 # golang-keychain

-### Purpose
+### what does it do

-I was looking for a tool to help a friend  to bulk import passwords from CSV to Mac keychain and i could not find anything useful out there. so i decided this tool.
+I was looking for a tool to help a friend  to bulk import passwords from CSV to keychain (Mac) and i could not find anything useful out there. so i decided this tool.

 ### what does it do